Gossard

-Gossard Limited is a Nottingham-based producer of women's undergarments and hosiery.
+Gossard is a Nottingham-based brand and manufacturer of women's undergarments and hosiery.
 Founded in the early 20th century in Chicago as H. W. Gossard Co., it expanded quickly, flourishing in the 1920s.
 As Associated Apparel Industries, Inc. it held a central position in its market in the 1930s.
 Amalgamated eventually succumbed to the poor economy in the United States during the Great Depression, but Gossard continues as a division of Courtaulds in Great Britain.

 History

 Gossard was established as H. W. Gossard Co. in Chicago in 1901, per company history, after its founder Henry Williamson Gossard was inspired by a corset worn at a Paris performance by the actress Sarah Bernhardt.
 This performance, “L’Aiglon“, she played the role of a boy, and wore a made to measure corset which sculpted and refined the silhouette.
 Captivated by the look of this corset, H. W. Gossard decided to import the concept to America and market it.
 In the 1920s it introduced the then-revolutionary idea of putting corset ties on the front, allowing the wearer to untie them herself.
 The company advertised extensively under the slogan "The Gossard Line of Beauty."

 In 1928 the company was reorganized as a division of Associated Apparel Industries, Inc. The manufacturer became a conglomerate after acquiring Venus Company and Lamode Garment Company, adding $3,000,000 in annual revenue.
 Associated Apparel, Inc., planned to build a plant in Germany, and its president, R. C. Stirton, sailed for Europe in May 1929 to facilitate this.
 When World War rages, Gossard produces parachutes, sails, and bras for women of the English navy.

 Stockholders of Nature's Rival Company, a firm previously acquired by Associated Apparel, Inc., brought a bankruptcy petition against Amalgamated in September 1933.
 The suit was filed in the United States District Court in Chicago.
 It asked for a sum of $1,232,500.

 After the bankruptcy, the company reformed as H. W. Gossard but became a British company.
 It continued to manufacture women's underwear and hosiery, and R. C. Stirton continued as its president until his death in 1945.

 Gossard was acquired by Courtaulds in 1959.
-At some point it became a property of the French DBApparel, but was re-acquired by Courtalds in 2007.
+At some point it became a property of the French DBApparel, but was reacquired by Courtaulds in 2007.In the 1960s Gossard produced a wide range of bras and corsets and pioneered the pantie-girdle.
+Women started to demand more choice in their underwear and Gossard responded with innovative designs in a wide range of colours.

 In the 1970s Gossard introduced "Glossies", a brand designed for a transparent and iridescent appearance.
 Glossies became a preferred lingerie brand in a time of sexual revolution and women's liberation.
 Gossard developed larger sizes of Glossies in DD to accommodate the changing figures of women of the time.

+Gossard led trends for "coordination" in the 1980s, introducing the Ritz collection with perfectly matched colours.